 How much should I price my books?

 Whatever you do, don’t get greedy.
 Always remember that the primary reason you are there is to market, not sell.
-If I don’t sell a single book, but give out 100 business cards, I still consider that a successful convention.
+If I don’t move a single book, but give out 100 business cards, I still consider that a successful convention.

 That said, $10 is my magic number.
 Plus, whole numbers attract impulse buys.
 At that price, I usually manage to cover my booth and printing costs.
 In short, use good judgement.
 If you’re selling a 120K-word tome, then you can probably ask for $20.
 But, if you’re selling a 60K-word YA novel, asking $20 will destroy your sales potential.